UPDATED: Aug 6, 2020

 One Less Thing to Worry About—and it May be More Affordable Than You Think

 The perceived cost of a policy is what keeps most people from looking into getting life insurance.
 Even though term life insurance is very affordable, on average, the majority of people believe it costs over twice as much as it does.
-That’s a major discrepancy between reality and assumption.
+That’s a significant discrepancy between reality and assumption.

 Don’t assume (you know what they say about that) term life insurance is out of your budget’s reach.
 Do a reality check by getting a no-obligation, confidential quote online, and talk with a financial planning or insurance professional who can answer your questions.

 You might discover you’ll want to break out the bubbly and celebrate this month, too.